LP-Mini-Projects/EV-Slot-Booking-App/README.md

 - Constants.js file should be made for all the the constants in your project.
 - Commits and pull requests should be made with proper descriptive messages.

-- Constants.js file should be made for all the the constants in your project.
-- Commits and pull requests should be made with proper descriptive messages.

 _Apart from this you can create any folders if you want._